 Choosing nutrient-rich, low-calorie foods: When fewer calories are consumed, getting the needed nutrients—particularly vitamins and minerals—is more difficult.
 So people should choose foods that contain many nutrients but not many calories.
 For example, beans and legumes provide many nutrients without providing many calories.
-These foods are also high in fiber and bulk and thus help people feel full and satisfied (see High-fiber diets).
+These foods are also high in fiber and bulk and thus help people feel full and satisfied.
 Eating fruits and vegetables in a variety of colors (such as strawberries, peaches, broccoli, spinach, and squash) is a way to get a variety of recommended nutrients and antioxidants.

 Eating certain types of foods at certain times of the day: For example, fast-energy foods, such as carbohydrates, are best eaten when the body needs a large supply of energy—that is, in the morning and during vigorous exercise.
 The body’s need for energy is lowest at night, so avoiding carbohydrates in the evening may help.

 Using sugar and fat substitutes: Such substitutes and foods that contain them can sometimes help people reduce calorie intake.